July 29, 2019 – Day 1, Session 5

 But times HAVE changed.

-She wants people to create beautiful things and practical things but she wants people to be empowered to contribute to solve problems we encounter as well.
+She wants people to create beautiful things and practical things but she wants people to be empowered to contribute to solving problems we encounter as well.

 “We can’t control the height of things.” – everyone ever